 There is a very low threat of terrorist activity in Jamaica, although visitors should remain vigilant as attacks may take place against UK or U.S. tourists or assets on the island.

-2016 has seen a number of police operations to crack down on gangs and drug trafficking on the island.
-It is not uncommon for the police to impose curfews at short notice during operations or periods of unrest.
+Travel at night is not at all advised and it is not uncommon for the police to impose curfews at short notice during operations or periods of unrest.

 Tourists are advised to be very careful not to draw attention to themselves when outside of hotel complexes and be aware of their surroundings at all times as violent robberies and sexual attacks do happen frequently.